Kxanx1538/Portfolio/README.md

-# 🛡️ Ash Abe — Cloud-Native Cybersecurity Engineer
+# 🛡️ Cloud-Native Cybersecurity Engineer

 I’m a cybersecurity engineer specializing in **Cloud Security Architecture**, **Security Automation / DevSecOps (IaC)**, **IAM / Zero Trust**, **SIEM & Analytics**, and **GRC & Compliance Engineering**.
 My focus is on building secure, automated, auditable environments across hybrid and multi-cloud systems using tools like **Terraform**, **Microsoft Sentinel**, **AWS Security Hub**, **Entra ID**, and more.

-With a background in full-stack IT and real-world experience as the sole IT and security owner for a remote-first company, I’ve architected, deployed, and operationalized cloud-native security programs from the ground up.
+With a background in full-stack IT and experience as the sole IT and security owner for a remote-first company, I’ve architected, deployed, and operationalized cloud-native security programs from the ground up.
 This portfolio provides a holistic view of my work, impact, and the secure-by-design systems I continue to build.

 ---